appleseedhq/blenderseed/docs/panels/material/material_panel.rst

     You can see a preview of the material here.
 - Preview Quality:
     This allows a user to set the sample count of the preview window.
 Higher numbers will have longer render times.
-- View Nodetree:
-    If you have a node editor window open, pressing this button will bring up the node tree for this material.
 - Lighting Samples:
     Raising this number may resolve render noise by raising the number of direct lighting samples.